apache/nifi/nifi-extension-bundles/nifi-azure-bundle/nifi-azure-processors/src/main/resources/docs/org.apache.nifi.services.azure.AzureEntraDatabasePasswordProvider/additionalDetails.md

 ## Verify and Troubleshooting

-`AzureEntraDatabasePasswordProvider` **Verify** checks that the configured Azure Credentials Service can acquire a nonblank, unexpired token for the Azure OSS RDBMS resource.
+`AzureEntraDatabasePasswordProvider` **Verify** checks that the configured Azure Credentials Service can acquire a nonblank token for the Azure OSS RDBMS resource.
 It does not validate the JDBC URL, database server, network path, TLS configuration, driver, principal mapping, or database grants.
 DBCP **Verify** checks the actual database connection using those settings.